 Last spring for Miss P’s school pics, she asked for a Hopscotch top.
 It was still pretty chilly here, so I sewed up a quick cardigan with ruffle trim that she could wear over it.
 She’s gotten a lot of wear out of it already, and because of the drapey fit (there are no closures on this version), we just pulled it from her closet for her to wear some more this fall.
+Use this ruffle cardigan tutorial to make one for your girl!

 I used the V-Neck Cardigan pattern, but in this tutorial from March I showed how you can adapt a basic t-shirt pattern (like the Grand Slam or the Classic Ringer) to make this style cardigan.
 I used the V-Neck cardigan again for this tutorial, and started by cutting my pattern pieces.
 When you prep your pattern pieces, you’ll want to start by curving the front piece.
 Make sure you cut a left and a right.
 You’ll want to cut one back on the fold, and two sleeves.
 For the trim, decide how wide you want your ruffle to be, and cut a couple of strips of fabric to that length.
 I started by cutting twice the width of fabric and piecing them together, but I ended up needing to add a third strip because I gathered the ruffle pretty tightly.